CathalDolan/The-Santa-Special/README.md

 addition to providing core information such as departure times and locations, it also contains more general points of interest about the service that will be of interest to existing customers.

+###Actual Purpose
+The actual purpose of the site is to demonstrate my abilities as a developer.
+While aesthetics are important, the ultimate goal is to write high quality html and css and demonstrate in such a way that shows my skill level as as a developer.

 ## **1.3 Who Built the Site and Why?**
 The site was conceived, designed and built by Cathal Dolan as his first "User Centric